Beware the "Duper's Delight"!

 - Deal with offenders.
 Remind everyone of your organization's policy on dishonest employee activity and its consequences.
 If you don't have a policy, raise the issue with your HR department.
 Our articles on Bad Behavior at Work and Formal Warnings explore potential disciplinary options.
 But if you have any concerns about how to deal with bad behavior, you should seek advice from HR.

 - Expose the cheating.
-If you have proof of a team member's dishonesty, challenge her with it, calmly and sensitively in private, or take the information to your HR department.
+If you have proof of a team member's dishonesty, challenge them with it, calmly and sensitively in private, or take the information to your HR department.

-If you know certain members of your team are thrill-seekers, try to find positive ways to channel their need for excitement.
+If you know that certain members of your team are thrill seekers, try to find positive ways to channel their need for excitement.
 Our article on The Inverted-U Model explores the relationship between performance levels and pressure, so you can find the optimal balance of the two.
-You can also consider what kinds of rewards and recognition they respond best to.
+You can also consider what kinds of rewards and recognition people respond best to.

-To get a cheater's high, the cheat has to believe that no one suffers because of his actions, but no dishonest behavior is truly victimless.
+To get a cheater's high, the cheat has to believe that no one suffers because of their actions.
+But no dishonest behavior is truly victimless.
 Make people aware of the costs that others have to pay for their dishonesty.

 Trust people to behave honestly and ethically.
-They can view controlling and monitoring practices, such as checking Internet usage and keeping timesheets, as challenges to overcome.
-Trusting others isn't always easy but when you've monitored someone's behavior for a while and he's earned your trust, believe in him to do the right thing.
-In doing so, you remove one temptation for him to lie and cheat.
-If that fails and he takes your trust as a license to cheat even more, then you need to consider taking the appropriate disciplinary measures or referring the matter to HR.
+They can view controlling and monitoring practices, such as checking internet usage and keeping time sheets, as challenges to overcome.
+Trusting others isn't always easy, but when you've monitored someone's behavior for a while and they've earned your trust, believe in them to do the right thing.
+In doing so, you remove one temptation to lie and cheat.
+If that fails and they take your trust as a license to cheat even more, then you need to consider taking the appropriate disciplinary measures or referring the matter to HR.

-The cheater's high is a physical and emotional "rush" that people feel when they've successfully lied or cheated, and believe they have done so without harming others.
+The duper's delight or cheater's high is a physical and emotional "rush" that people feel when they've successfully lied or cheated, and believe they have done so without harming others.